rebelsky/csc151/home/index.md

 Introduction
 ------------

-Welcome to one of the Fall 2014 sections of Grinnell College's CSC 151, *Functional Problem Solving*, which is described relatively briefly in the official [blurb](../handouts/blurb.html).
+Welcome to the Spring 2015 sections of Grinnell College's CSC 151, *Functional Problem Solving*, which is described relatively briefly in the official [blurb](../handouts/blurb.html).
 My own take on this course is that we'll be starting to develop your knowledge of computer